 All by going back to the manger.

-I felt good about things that morning.
-It was good to expose myself to the EF, to see that element and expression of the Faith.
+Despite what happened before, during, and after the Mass – I came to feel good about things that morning.
+It was good to expose myself to the Extraordinary Form, to see that element and expression of the Faith.
 I knew it wasn’t for me, but I respected it.
 Later that day, I went back to my usual parish.
 I understood what was being said, I got to participate through doing music.
 During that Mass, Jesus became flesh once more and visited me again.
-I received Him twice that day, two warm embraces from my best friend.
+I received Him twice that day, two encounters with my best friend.

 Let me say this much; I always wasn’t this way.
 But over time, my attitude shifted.
 But more importantly, my heart shifted.
 A lot of it stems from my study and reflection on mendicant spirituality for the years.
 Someone was kind enough to take me under their wing and help me along, I learned certain terms, certain writings, certain Saints.
 But as I look back, especially in my nine years of doing youth ministry, I’ve always had this attitude and spirituality.
 Now I can explain it, and share it.